gurl404/gurl404-blog/content/posts/learning-pca-analysis.md

  - Interpret the Results

 ## Finding a Dataset
-I didn't have a specific dataset in mind or a specific reason for doing

 ## Standardizing the Data
 ## Compute the Covariance Matrix
 ## Calculate Eigenvalues and Eigenvectors